Ocean Freight Blankings Update

 At Stolt Tank Containers, we are working closely with carriers across the various alliances to offer our customers as much flexibility as possible, to help you to navigate issues caused by cancelled sailings and limited space.
 This webpage will be refreshed periodically with new numbers, information and visuals on our largest trade lanes.
 Insights on other trades can be provided on request, so don’t hesitate to reach out!

 Following a peak in blank sailing post-Chinese New Year, we have seen continued blank sailings through March and April, and further increasing in May with 27% of trade capacity being removed in this month.
-For June the number was 19%.
+Since then, trade capacity has slowly returned to the market.
+July showed 18% of removed trade capacity.

 Asia to Europe